MardiGrass: Description

-The protest rally and parade is held on the first weekend in May, and is the core element of MardiGrass; the centre of a festival weekend containing events such as the Hemp Olympix, including Joint Rolling, Bong Throw and Yell and Growers Iron-person events; also including the Nimbin Cannabis Cup, Harvest Ball, Picker's Ball, live music and dance parties.
-The "Protest Rally and Parade" is held on the Sunday, gathers opposite the police station and then marches away, through the village to Peace Park, accompanied by the traditional "Big Joint" and dancing Ganja Faeries.
+The protest rally and parade is held on the first weekend in May, and is the core element of MardiGrass; the centre of a festival weekend containing events such as the Hemp Olympix, including Joint Rolling, Bong Throw and Growers Iron-person events.
+The festival also includes the Nimbin Cannabis Cup, Harvest Ball, Picker's Ball, live music and dance parties.
+The "Protest Rally and Parade" is held on the Sunday, gathering opposite the police station and then marching through the village to Peace Park, accompanied by the traditional "Big Joint" and dancing Ganja Faeries.
 MardiGrass is a participant in the Global Marijuana March.

 The Plantem

 The Plantem is a Nimbin street theatre character created by former Nimbin resident Bob Hopkins, modelled on Lee Falk's comic book character The Phantom.
 The Plantem has been a regular in the festivities of the MardiGrass.
-Originally played by Hopkins until his death, The Plantem was then played by John Kenneth Taylor until his heath in 2007.
+Originally played by Hopkins until his death.
+The Plantem was then played by John Kenneth Taylor until his death in 2007.
 In 2016, Frew Publications, publishers of Lee Falk's Phantom, threatened legal action against the Nimbin HEMP Embassy for use of the character.
 The Plantem remains a mascot of Mardigrass and is featured heavily in promotional material.